SysKitTeam/docs-insights/get-to-know-insights/event-viewer.md

 1. Select the Event Viewer tab in the left navigation.
 2. Select the farm for which you wish to perform the search.
-   * Selecting a farm is only available if multiple farms are used with the same  SysKit Insights database.
+   * Selecting a farm is only available if multiple farms are used with the same  Syskit Insights database.
 3. Select the time range in which to search for events.
    * Please limit the range as much as possible for optimal performance.
    * First search will automatically be done with the "Last 10 Minutes" time interval.